simeononsecurity/simeononsecurity.ch/content/articles/google-career-certificates-worth-it/index.en.md

 ## What Does the Google Cybersecurity Certificate Teach You?

 If you're considering pursuing the **Google Cybersecurity Certificate**, you may wonder what topics and skills the program covers.
-Let's explore the key areas emphasized in the curriculum:
+Here's a look at the key areas emphasized in the curriculum:

 1. **Network Security**: Protecting networks from unauthorized access and potential threats is crucial.
 The certificate program equips you with knowledge of network security concepts like **firewalls**, **intrusion detection systems**, and **network segmentation**.
 You'll gain hands-on experience in configuring and managing network security measures.